Minimum Hilbert-Schmidt distance for Schmidt rank 2 states: Introduction

 \section{Introduction}

-Detecting entanglement or separability in a given quantum state are significant problems with a great number of applications.
-Numerous criterion to detect separability and verify entanglement have been suggested that accomplish the task in a variety of ways.
+Detecting entanglement or separability in a given quantum state is a significant problem with a great number of applications.
+Numerous criteria to detect separability and verify entanglement have been suggested that accomplish the task in a variety of ways.
 For example, the well-known Positive Partial Transpose (PPT) criterion or the Peres-Horodecki criterion \cite{PPT-1,PPT-2} checks the positive semi-definiteness of the density matrix under partial transposition of a subsystem.
-In the $2\times 2$ and $2\times 3$ dimensional Hilbert spaces, the PPT criterion provides a necessary sufficient condition to detect separability and entanglement, while in the higher dimensions, this is not the case, as positive semi-definiteness under partial transpose only indicates the absence of entanglement, because of the presence of bound entangled states.
+In the $2\times 2$ and $2\times 3$ dimensional Hilbert spaces, the PPT criterion provides a necessary and sufficient condition to detect separability and entanglement, while in the higher dimensions, this is not the case, as positive semi-definiteness under partial transpose only indicates the absence of entanglement, because of the presence of bound entangled states.
 Therefore, the PPT criterion in higher dimensions simply indicates the presence of entanglement and not of separability.
-A few notable examples of entanglement measures include, Entanglement of Formation, an operational measure that quantifies in a sense, the number of singlets required to reconstruct the given state \cite{ent-formation}; Relative Entropy of Entanglement, which is a distance based measure that quantifies the distance from the set of separable states \cite{vedral-purification-procedures}; Negativity, which quantifies the violation of the PPT criterion by the given state \cite{negativity}; Concurrence, \cite{concurrence} which is also related to Entanglement of Formation \cite{concurrence-2-EOF}.
-The last two measures, Negativity and Concurrence, are the only two known efficiently computable measures for an arbitrary two-qubit state.
-The majority of measures and criterion fail to generalize to $N$ $d$-dimensional systems.
-Even the extension of a measure to the mixed states usually involves a convex roof extension, which is a hard optimization problem, even in the simplest case of two-qubits.
-Another approach is to certify entanglement instead, using Entanglement Witnesses.
-An entanglement witness is an operator that (conventionally) has a positive expecation over the set of separable states, and a negative expectation for at least some entangled state (\eg, the state that we want to certify).
-In this article we study the minimum \HSD from the set of separable states, which can arguably do both of the above.
-We will look at this distance as a potential entanglement measure, and in the process of calculating it, provide \emph{optimal} entanglement witness using the Closest Separable State (CSS).
-By providing a simple three step algorithm to calculate the Closest Separable state (CSS) and the corresponding minimum \HSD for any qubit-qubit and qubit-qutrit state we show that the distance is efficiently calculable.
-We also provide a relation between the minimum \HSD to Negativity and provide a tight lower bound on the distance.